Bryce Brown

-Bryce Lee Brown (born May 14, 1991) is a former American football running back who played for the Philadelphia Eagles, Buffalo Bills, and Seattle Seahawks.
-He attended the University of Tennessee his freshman year of college, but decided to transfer to Kansas State after Head Coach Lane Kiffin left the program for USC.
+Bryce Lee Brown (born May 14, 1991) is an American former professional football running back who played for the Philadelphia Eagles, Buffalo Bills, and Seattle Seahawks.
+He attended the University of Tennessee his freshman year of college, but decided to transfer to Kansas State after head coach Lane Kiffin left the program for USC.
 Later that year, Volunteers coach Derek Dooley declined to release Brown from his scholarship, resulting in Brown sitting out the 2010 season at Kansas State due to NCAA transfer rules.
-Brown left the Kansas State football team early in the 2011 season to enter the 2012 NFL Draft.
-In April 2012, Brown was drafted in the 7th round by the Philadelphia Eagles.
+Brown left the Kansas State football team early in the 2011 season to enter the 2012 NFL draft.
+In April 2012, Brown was selected in the seventh round by the Philadelphia Eagles.

-While playing at Wichita High School East, he won the 2008 Hall Trophy for the best high school player in the United States and was ranked atop of the Rivals.com ranking of his class, the first running back to do so since Adrian Peterson in 2004.
+While playing at Wichita East High School, he won the 2008 Hall Trophy for the best high school player in the United States and was ranked atop of the Rivals.com ranking of his class, the first running back to do so since Adrian Peterson in 2004.
 In 2008, he was also dubbed the best high school running back prospect of the last five years.
 In 2008, Rivals.com analyst Barry Every compared Brown to NFL running back Ronnie Brown.

-High school career
+Early life

-A First-team All-City league selection as a freshman, he rushed for 1,472 yards and 12 touchdowns.
+A first-team All-City league selection as a freshman, he rushed for 1,472 yards and 12 touchdowns.
 He followed that up with an even more impressive sophomore campaign, rushing for 2,039 yards and 26 TDs.
 Brown was a consensus First-team All-State selection as well as EA Sports National Sophomore of the Year.
 He amassed more than 50 scholarship offers.

 During his junior year, Brown rushed for 1,825 yards on 207 carries (8.8 avg) and 23 touchdowns, earning him All-City and All-State honors.
 He wore #5 in his Junior year.
 He was also recognized as a member of the Kansas “Fab 11” and was the lone junior that was named a USA Today Prep All-American.
 In fact, Tom Lemming of CSTV considered Brown to be better than all of the senior running backs in the 2008 class (which included Darrell Scott, Ryan Williams, and Cyrus Gray).
 Brown was believed to be the top running back prospect from Kansas since Barry Sanders.

 Arthur Brown committed to the University of Miami in December 2007, which led to rumors whether Bryce may complete his high school in Coral Gables, Florida, since their mother once told USA Today that Bryce “is wanting to go to high school wherever Arthur chooses to go to college.”
 Bryce Brown, however, eventually decided to remain in Wichita for his senior season.

 In October 2008, Brown was selected to the 2009 U.S. Army All-American Bowl.
 Brown finished the 2008 season with a Wichita City League regular-season record 1,873 yards rushing, giving him 7,209 rushing yards overall, also a City League record.
 He was named to the USA Today All-USA First-team for the second consecutive time.